gnosis/dx-docs/source/uniswap-arbitrage.md

     /// @return Returns the amount actually withdrawn from the DutchX function withdrawToken(address token, uint amount) external onlyOwner returns (uint);

-    /// @dev Only owner can claim a token from an auction on the DutchX
-    /// @param token The token address that is being claimed.
-    /// @param dutchAuctionIndex The auction index of the token to be claimed.
-    /// @return Returns the amount actually claimed from the DutchX function claimBuyerFunds(address token, uint dutchAuctionIndex) external onlyOwner returns (uint);

     /// @dev Only owner can transfer tokens to the owner that belong to this contract
     /// @param token The token address that is being transferred.
     /// @param amount The amount of token to transfer. function transferToken(address token, uint amount) external onlyOwner;

+    /// @dev Only owner can approve tokens to be used by the DutchX
+    /// @param token The token address to be approved for use
+    /// @param allowance The amount of tokens that should be approved function approveToken(address token, uint allowance) external onlyOwner;

     /// @dev Only owner can deposit token to the DutchX
     /// @param token The token address that is being deposited.